A sandwich panel is a structure made of three layers:

 The two main factors which determine the sandwich panel prices:

-- Thickness of the sandwich panel
+- The thickness of the sandwich panel

 - The type and thickness of the skin

 Therefore, the price of the sandwich panel will be different with every single specification and request.
 There is of course one more factor in sandwich panel prices; the country in which sandwich panel is produced.
 The raw material of sandwich panel could be available in some countries, so sandwich panel manufacturer can easily access the raw material, and sandwich panel might be lower in those countries whereas in some countries raw material for sandwich panel production might be imported (associated import cost to be added) and locally not available.
 As a result, the sandwich panel price will be higher.